statpascal/emul99/readme.md

   access and cannot read directory information.
 Software requiring this may use the original disk controller DSR.
 - TI's GROM address counter jumps to the beginning of the respective GROM when 6K is reached.
-This behaviour is implemented in "grom.pas" but may be incompatible with larger 3rd party GROMs.
+This behaviour is implemented in *grom.pas* but may be incompatible with larger 3rd party GROMs.
 - Comparing the performance of a BASIC program with that of a real machine, the emulator is about 5% too fast.